clojurewerkz/monger.docs/articles/guides.md

 This guide covers:

- * Querying documents with Monger
+ * Querying documents with Clojure
- * Using query operators with Monger
+ * Using query operators with Clojure
  * Working with database cursors
  * Using Monger Query DSL
  * Working with multiple databases